 Otherwise in accordance to any and all applicable laws, you may have the right to request access to and receive information about the personal information that we maintain about you, update and correct your personal information and have the information modified or deleted, as applicable.
 Please be aware that your right to access personal information may be limited in some circumstances by applicable law requirements.
 To update your information or submit a request, please send your request to email@example.com.
 For verification purposes, we may require proof of identity in order to confirm that you are the individual entitled to request access, before providing information to you.

-It is your fight to lodge an objection to the processing of your personal data if you feel the “ground relating to your particular situation” apply.
+It is your right to lodge an objection to the processing of your personal data if you feel the “ground relating to your particular situation” apply.
 The only reasons We will be able to deny your request is if we can show compelling legitimate grounds for the processing of your information, which override your interest, rights and freedoms, or the processing is for the establishment, exercise or defense of legal claims.

 It is also your right to receive the personal data which you have given Code and Theory, in a structured, commonly used and machine-readable format and have the right to transmit that data to another controller without delay from the current controller if (i) the processing is based on consent or a contract and/or (ii) the processing is carried out by automated means.